Canada convoy protest: Integrated Command Centre response

 On February 19, police began with a "hard, fast push" towards to the encampment at Parliament Hill.
-Due to the resistance of protesters, police wore helmets and batons for protection.
+Due to the resistance of protesters, police wore helmets and carried batons for protection.
 At one point, a smoke device was released by protesters.
 By early afternoon, more than 140 people had been arrested and dozens of vehicles had been seized.
 During the question period of the OPS press conference, Chief Bell confirmed that security forces have been gathering intelligence using videos, and that they will be actively pursuing people who have been filmed.
-The police will actively follow up with identifications, collect evidence, seek criminal charges with sanctions can include the financial level and licensing level.
+The police will actively follow up with identifications, collect evidence, seek criminal charges with sanctions that can include the financial level and licensing level.

 Clearance

 As of February 10, there was general agreement by government and police that vigorous efforts to clear the blockades were dangerous, possibly leading to expanded or violent reactions.
 A variety of options were legally possible and some, such as issuing tickets, were employed.
 Tow-truck drivers in several locations declined to tow trucks.

 Prime Minister Justin Trudeau, on February 3, declared his reluctance to employ the military to clear the protesters, saying he had received no formal request for military assistance and added, "One has to be very, very cautious before deploying military in situations engaging Canadians," saying it's not something to "enter into lightly".

 On February 11, the court injunction to clear protesters from the Ambassador Bridge, secured by the City of Windsor, went into effect at 7 pm.
 Prime Minister Trudeau and United States President Joe Biden met virtually to discuss the dissolution of cross-border blockades.
 Ontario Premier Doug Ford declared a state of emergency in the province.
 Heavy fines of up to $100,000 and up to a year of imprisonment were introduced for offences such as blocking or impeding the movement of goods, people, and services along critical roads and bridges in the province, including "international border crossings, 400-series highways, airports, ports, bridges and railways".
 Penalties include revoking personal and commercial drivers' licences.